Sustainable homes

-Visitors to The Cape will notice homes that are architecturally different to most new developments and gardens which have been designed to be sympathetic to the surrounding natural coastal landscapes.
-Quite a few of these homes have been featured in sustainability and architectural articles and the people who are fortunate enough to be living in one of these homes will tell you what a joy they are to live in.
-If you have an interest in architecture, sustainability or simply living better, then you may find lots to interest you here.
+Visitors to The Cape will notice that the homes are architecturally different to those in most new developments.
+Quite a few of these homes have been featured in sustainability and architectural articles and the residents will tell you what a joy they are to live in.
+If you have an interest in architecture, sustainability or simply living better, then you’ll find lots to interest you here.
+Discover what goes into an energy efficient home here.

 The design guidelines for homes at The Cape